Frequently Asked Questions

 Where do we complete our training?

 The “home” hospital of the program is the University of Illinois Hospital and is where you will spend most of your training.
-This level II trauma center provides our residents excellent exposure to Neuroanesthesia, Obstetrics, Pediatrics, Regional Anesthesia, Transplant Anesthesia, and Critical Care.
-To further our exposure to other subspecialties, we rotate at Loyola University Medical Center for Cardiac Anesthesia and Critical Care, Shriners Hospitals for Children for complex Pediatric Anesthesia and Mount Sinai Hospital for Trauma Anesthesia.
+This level II trauma center provides our residents excellent exposure to Neuroanesthesia, Obstetrics, Pediatrics, Regional Anesthesia, Transplant Anesthesia, Cardiac Anesthesia, and Critical Care.
+To further our exposure to these subspecialties and diversify our training, we rotate at Loyola University Medical Center for Cardiac Anesthesia and Critical Care, Shriners Hospitals for Children for complex Pediatric Anesthesia, Northshore Hospital for Regional Anesthesia in a private practice setting, and The University of Chicago for Trauma Anesthesia.
 You will also rotate at the Jesse Brown VA Hospital as an intern and later on in your training as a senior resident.

 What makes our program unique?

 We believe that our residency program is structured in a way that sets up our residents for success.
 Our intern year is unique in that it includes four months of clinical anesthesia rotations between the University of Illinois Hospital and Jesse Brown VA.
 Interns are paired closely with attendings and senior residents in an effort to build a strong foundation.
 This enables our interns to learn the fundamental concepts of being an anesthesiologist so they are miles ahead of the curve once they start their CA-1 year.
-For those interested in global health, our department sponsors an International away rotation for eligible CA-3s.
+For those interested in global health, our department sponsors an International away rotation for eligible CA-3s (this was temporarily suspended with the COVID pandemic, however plans are in motion to continue this).
 This great opportunity gives us an advantage as we become accustomed to effectively learning and working in different environments.

 What is it like to live in Chicago?